 We work closely with medical content experts in their fields to assure that our models are of high quality, and anatomically correct.
 We are able to incorporate radiographic imaging into the development of our models to enhance their accuracy.

-The MediaLab members are Ken Tegtmeyer, MD (Director) and Jeff Cimprich and Matthew Nelson (Medical Artists).
+The MediaLab members are Ken Tegtmeyer, MD (Director) and Jeff Cimprich, Matthew Nelson, and Cat Musgrove (Medical Artists).

 Services we provide:

 Medical 3D models, for use in:

 - Incorporation into educational videos – that can be used for web-sites, talks, kiosks, DVD or other media

 - Incorporation into other software platforms including iOS, and other mobile computing platforms

 - 2D animation

 - Video editing, including laboratory procedure videos

 View some of our work at our YouTube channel